Muir Woods National Monument

 Remember to make your parking reservation!

-The Muir Woods Shuttle brings visitors from three off-site locations to Muir Woods National Monument and back.
+The Muir Woods Shuttle brings visitors from two off-site locations to Muir Woods National Monument and back.
 Shuttle reservations are location-specific, and the tickets are round-trip.
 If you book a shuttle, you do not need a Muir Woods parking reservation.

 Bay & Bridgeway, Sausalito, CA 94965